Adobe Updates Its Dedicated Grading Application

 Probably the most striking thing about the SpeedGrade CC 2014.1 update is the slightly different UI.

 All the core elements of SpeedGrade are still in place, but now you’ll notice the same blue piping and highlight colors from other Adobe video apps that are also receiving updates like Premiere Pro & After Effects.

 It also seems to me that fonts have been more unified.
 In a general sense, I think the updated UI looks great, but I wish that when some controls go gray (due to inactivity) they’d be easier to see.

 A handful of UI elements have also received some love.
 For example, when adding a custom look layer, all of the effects are now organized into categories.
-The Direct Link workflow is revolutionary in my opinion, and in this update we now get audio from a Premiere Pro sequence in a Direct Link workflow.
-Creating masks and tracking also seem a little quicker.
+The Direct Link workflow is revolutionary in my opinion, and in this update, we now get audio from a Premiere Pro sequence in a Direct Link workflow.
+Creating masks and tracking also seems a little quicker.

 I would typically explain away the lack of curves because of SpeedGrade’s 12-way color corrector that essentially gives you the same functionality of using curves.